Ole113/fbla-quiz/docs/presentationLayout.md

     - If the user has clicked on button scroll to points.
     - If the user has clicked the button to add more quiz questions then add another quiz question.
     - remove quiz question, change quiz type...

+## Program incorporates at least one if-then sequence that saves the user steps, Program does not contain unnecessary steps or complexity
+    - Button on the home page that scrolls down to the points maybe.
+    -

 ## Data storage includes dynamic backup feature, Data storage is clear, and storage is secure
     - Data is stored in MySQL database.
     - The CRON tab updates the backup file every 3 hours.